 2. TEFL certification costs vary extraordinarily

 How come ESL certification costs vary so much?
-In most cases, TEFL certification costs depends on the classroom format.
+In most cases, TEFL certification costs depend on the classroom format.
 If it has a classroom component, its costs instantly increase.
-But when it’s completely online, you could end up paying less than half.
+But when it’s completely online, you end up paying less than half.

 3. Hong Kong offers the highest TEFL salaries